tecknight/comfy_model_html/README.md

 	   | └------------ Model name
 	   └-------------- Number of columns

- The example and default string tells the program to create a 7 column table containing:
+ The example and default string shown above tells the program to create a 7 column table containing:
  - *Model name* in column 1
  - *Trigger words* in column 2
  - *Civitai URL* in column 3